What Products Come From Crude Oil Distillation?

 Naphtha and other lower-boiling-point fractions serve as feedstocks for the petrochemical industry.
 They are eventually converted to make plastics, synthetic rubber, fertilizers, solvents, and a wide range of common consumer products.

-In summary, the variety of products from the crude oil distillation guarantees they are pivotal in modern infrastructure, economic development, and daily life worldwide.
+In summary, the variety of products from crude oil distillation guarantees they are pivotal in modern infrastructure, economic development, and daily life worldwide.

 The Role of Atmospheric and Vacuum Distillation Units